dreamcatcher-tech/napps/utils/concat/issues.md

 select a prompt to go with the concat, which is based on purpose - probably better as a separate package that combines with the concat

+include a tree listing at the end optionally in case the bot needs to ask for more information.

+.svg files should be ignored